-Advent is a Gospel-centered church, with a “living, daring confidence in God’s grace” (Martin Luther) evident in any of our programs and ministries.
-Holding to what the Letter of Jude calls “the faith that was once for all delivered to the saints”, this Gospel focus finds the Cross and Resurrection of Jesus ever and only at the center.
+Advent is a gospel-centered church, with a living, daring confidence in God’s grace that is evident in our programs and ministries.
+Holding to what the Letter of Jude calls “the faith that was once for all delivered to the saints,” this gospel focus finds the cross and resurrection of Jesus ever and only at the center.
 The most comprehensive summation of our traditional Anglican doctrine is found in the Thirty-nine Articles of Religion.

 A HEART FOR THE GOSPEL

 When we say we have a heart for the Gospel, we mean that we are passionate about lifting Jesus up in his life, death, and resurrection.
 Only Jesus has the power to change the heart of a sinner.

 A HEART FOR THOSE WHO HAVE NOT HEARD THE GOSPEL

 There are still people in the world (even in Birmingham) who have never heard the Gospel.
 In obedience to Christ, and with a compassion for others, we (who are consciously aware of our own sinfulness) put forth this message of Christ’s love for those who have never heard.

 A HEART FOR THOSE WHO HAVE BEEN BURNED BY THE CHURCH

 Many in our culture have had an experience with the Church that has turned them away from the faith.
 A majority of those whom sociologists call “Nones” —those who claim no religious afﬁliation—say they grew up in the Church.
 Jesus has a particular love for those burned by the Church.